 Daniel 6:10: Now when Daniel knew that the writing [i.e., a decree by King Darius that whoever during a period of thirty days petitioned any god or man, other than himself, would be cast into a den of lions], he went home.
 And in his upper room, with his windows open toward Jerusalem, he knelt down on his knees three times that day, and prayed and gave thanks before his God, as was his custom since early days.

-In the next passage, Peter and John were technically not being told to violate any of the Ten Commandments.
+In the next scripture, the Disciples Peter and John were technically not being told to violate any of the Ten Commandments.
 However, the Bible makes it clear that God is sovereign, which infers that what He instructs us to do should take priority over what anyone else, including the government, tells us to do.

 Acts 4:18-20: [The rulers, elders, scribes, the high priest, and others called Peter and John to appear before them] and commanded them not to speak at all nor teach in the name of Jesus.
 But Peter and John answered and said to them, “Whether it is right in the sight of God to listen to you more than to God, you judge.
 For we cannot but speak the things which we have seen and heard.”

 Certainly, Peter and John wanted to do what God instructed them to do.
-Matthew 28:18-20 records that Peter and John, along with the other nine remaining original Apostles, had been told personally by Jesus Christ, the Son of God, “All authority has been given to Me in heaven and on earth.
+Matthew 28:18-20 records that they and the other nine remaining original disciples of Jesus Christ, had been told personally by Jesus, “All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you. . . .”

 Remembering what Peter and John said in Acts 4:18-20 should be a source of encouragement to do what God wants us to do, if we sincerely believe that God wants us to do something that may violate what we are told to do by our government, particularly if what the government dictates is not consistent with biblical teaching.